nefejames/JS-Calc/README.md

 # JS-Calc

-A calculator application made with JavaScript
+A calculator application made with JavaScript.

 The app is live here https://nefe-js-calc.netlify.com/